fxmarty/rikai-mpv/README.md

 ln -s rikai-mpv/front.lua .
 ```

+Then, go to `rikai-backend/` and run `tsc`.
+This is to compile typescript source into javascript.

 If necessary, modify `rikai_config.py` to fit your needs.
 The available options are limited right now and should be expended.
 In particular, if you use several screens, **set `n_screen` as a number corresponding to the screen you want the subtitles to be displayed on.**

+On KDE (kwin), go to Compositor settings and uncheck "Allow applications to block compositing".
+This is necessary to allow transparency.
+[Screenshot](https://iwf1.com/wordpress/wp-content/uploads/2017/09/Disable-applications-override-compositor-KDE.jpg).

 ## Key bindings